Mutations

 Findings

-This PSEN1 mutation was found in a Caucasian woman from Italy who met clinical criteria for probable Alzheimer’s disease (Piccoli et al., 2016).
+This PSEN1 mutation was originally identified in a Caucasian woman from Italy who met clinical criteria for probable Alzheimer’s disease (Piccoli et al., 2016).
 Her symptoms started at age 46 with executive dysfunction.
 She had a family history of dementia: Her maternal grandfather developed dementia at 50 years of age and died at 55.
 The proband’s mother presented with memory decline at age 55, and died at 62.
 Segregation with disease could not be determined.

 This variant was absent from the gnomAD variant database (gnomAD v2.1.1, July 2021).